jonatasgrosman/findpapers/README.md

 Findpapers is an application that helps researchers who are looking for references for their work.
-The application will perform searches in several databases (currently ACM, arXiv, IEEE, PubMed, and Scopus) from a user-defined search query.
+The application will perform searches in several databases (currently ACM, arXiv, bioRxiv, IEEE, medRxiv, PubMed, and Scopus) from a user-defined search query.

 In summary, this tool will help you to perform the process below: